roycejohn/roycejohn/README.md

   * Fundamentals and advanced concepts in Vue.js, Next.js, and Angular.
   * JavaScript and TypeScript, focusing on best practices and modern features.
 * 🤝  I'm open to collaborating on Projects
-* ⚡  I'm Deadpool... but with code instead of katanas!

 ### Skills